singhkpratham/geocompr/13-location.md

 However, to find out about such an interaction we would need customer data.

 In short, the presented analysis is far from perfect.
-Nevertheless, it should have given you a first impression and understanding of how to obtain, and deal with spatial data in R within a geomarketing context.
+Nevertheless, it should have given you a first impression and understanding of how to obtain and deal with spatial data in R within a geomarketing context.

 Finally, we have to point out that the presented analysis would be merely the first step of finding suitable locations.
 So far we have identified areas, 1 by 1 km in size, potentially suitable for a bike shop in accordance with our survey.